gregorwolf/SAP-NPM-API-collection/apis/generator-fiori-freestyle/README.md

 In the final step, provide the following information:

 - **Module name** Required.
-Must be alpha-numberic and cannot contain spaces.
+Must be alpha-numeric and cannot contain spaces.
 The generated NodeJS application will use the module name as its package name.
 Will also be used as the folder name of the generated application.
 - **App Title** Required.
 This will be the title in the header of the generated application
 - **Namespace** Required.
 The UI5 project namespace to be used.
 Must start with a letter and contain letters, digits and periods only.
 - **Description** Required.
 The text description of the application.
 - **Parent Folder** Required.
 The parent folder into which the new application will be generated.
 The new application will be generated in a new folder with the `Module Name` as detailed above.
 If there already exists a folder with the same name, the user must choose a new Module name.

 - **Advanced Configuration** Optional.
-The user can choose to customise the generated application with the following options:
+The user can choose to customize the generated application with the following options:

   - **UI5 CSS Theme**
   - **UI5 Javascript Library Version**